JValenzuela1/CS4635-Final-Project/README.md

 ## About VTMOP

-VTMOP (Vector Trust-region Management for Optimization Problems) is developed by the Parkinson Lab and is designed to solve vector optimization problems using a trust-region method and surrogate models.
-It supports various surrogate modeling strategies, such as Delaunay-based interpolation, and works with arbitrary multi-objective black-box functions.
+VTMOP is a Fortran 2008 package containing a robust, portable solver and a flexible framework for solving MOPs.
+Designed for efficiency and scalability to an arbitrary number of objectives, VTMOP attempts to generate uniformly spaced points on a (possibly nonconvex) Pareto front with minimal cost function evaluations.
+The driver subroutine is VTMOP_SOLVE, which can be run both serially and with parallel function evaluations.
+Minimal subsets of dependencies such as VTDIRECT, QNSTOP, SHEPPACK, DELAUNAYSPARSE, SLATEC, LAPACK, and BLAS are also provided.
+Comments at the top of each subroutine document their usage, and examples demonstrating the driver's usage are given in src/sample.f90.

-All VTMOP-related source code in this repository is directly credited to the Parkinson Lab and remains under their original license.
+All VTMOP-related source code in this repository is directly credited to the Tyler H Chang and remains under their original license.
 No modifications were made to the algorithm itself; rather, the wrapper and analysis scripts were developed externally to facilitate testing and interpretation of results.

 For more information about VTMOP, refer to their [GitHub repository](https://github.com/vtopt/VTMOP).